qwicmail

 The same flow is available over the API — see the domains reference.
 Whichever path you use, DKIM is the only record verification depends on; SPF and DMARC are advisory but strongly recommended (and required by Gmail / Yahoo bulk sender rules above 5,000 messages/day).

-Once the domain is verified, every API key with emails:send can submit mail from any address on it.
-The minimum request:
+Once the domain is verified, every API key with emails:send can submit mail from any address on it:

 curl https://api.qwicmail.com/emails \